 The pocket holes were going to be on the back of the clock, so I didn’t have to plug the holes to make them look nice.

-Here are the other side of the boards after being joined with pocket holes (you can’t even tell its joined with pocket holes on the other side):
+Here is the other side of the boards after being joined with pocket holes (you can’t even tell it’s joined with pocket holes on the other side):